shay122990/crwn-v2/README.md

 ## About this project

 This is an ecommerce frontend project build with React CRA.
 We use styled-components (css in javascript ) for the styling.
 Firebase for our authentication, sign in with google and user/product data storage.
+And context api for state management, but you can use redux if you wish.
 <br />

 #### Features